tangrams/cartography-docs/api-reference.md

 ### Overlay

-Your classic overlay: Over all line and polygon features, but under map labels (icons and text), and under UI elements (like routeline and search result pins).
+Your classic overlay: Over all line and polygon features, but under map labels (icons and text), and under UI elements (like route line and search result pins).

 * `sdk_order_over_everything_but_text_0`: default
 * `sdk_order_over_everything_but_text_1`: one above default